Freedom in the Galaxy Revised

 Up PDBs that do not pay maintenance are placed into Down status.

-Atrocity units that do not pay maintenance become Immobile, may not attack planets, and lose their space combat attack ratings.
+Atrocity units that do not pay maintenance become Immobile, may not commit Atrocities / attack planets, and lose their space combat attack ratings.
 Their space combat defense ratings are not affected (2 for most, 4 for Planetary Stabilizer).

-Rebel Income – when a planet goes into rebellion, before buying units the Rebel player picks any amount between 1/3 FRD and 1/2 FRU of all resources produced by the rebellion event (including any Populace Goes Wild bonus) and places that amount in the Rebel treasury.
-The rest are spent on units as in the original rules, restricted to 1-0 Militia or 2-1 standard Rebels unless the planet has * production.
+When a planet goes into rebellion, an equal amount of income is placed in the Rebel treasury as that received for immediate unit creation.
+New units are restricted to 1-0 Militia or 2-1 standard Rebels unless the planet has * production, and cannot include Elites in any case.
 In addition, any resources gained from the Steal Resources mission are placed in the Rebel treasury; the amount stolen by that mission is increased to 5 for a single success and 15 for 2+ successes (for either side).

 Imperial taxation income and effects